Events

 Carole Rocton

-Written by Carole Rocton Edited by Visit London Editors 10 July 2025
+Written by Carole Rocton Edited by Chantal Welch 31 July 2026

 Why trust our list?
-We update it monthly based on top-selling shows and our readers’ popular picks – so you’re always in the know with what are the must-see on the West End.
+We update our list monthly based on top-selling shows and our readers’ popular picks – so you’re always in the know!
+See all London musicals currently showing.

-Jump to your favourite show featuring on our top 10 musicals in London:
+Jump to your favourite show from on our top 10 musicals in London:

 Check out the latest theatre news: